gnu-octave/bootstrap/README.md

 ### Description

-The statistics-resampling package is an Octave package and Matlab toolbox that can be used to overcome a wide variety of statistics problems using non-parametric resampling methods.
-In particular, the functions included can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (*p*-values).
+The statistics-resampling package is an Octave package and Matlab toolbox that can be used to perform a wide variety of statistics tasks using non-parametric resampling methods.
+In particular, the functions included can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and calculate *p*-values for null hypothesis significance tests.
 Variations of the resampling methods are included that improve the accuracy of the statistics for small samples and samples with complex dependence structures.

 ### Requirements and dependencies